sansfrontiere/own/_pages/digital-advertising.md

     breaks new ground for you.
 align:
   - "0"
+bannerlink:
+  - ""
 ---
-<h3>We are Google AdWords qualified and can provide sponsorship on the first page of Google with Google Pay-Per-Click AdWords.</h3>
+<h3>Digital Advertising allows your message to be seen where your audience are already looking.
+We are Google AdWords qualified and can provide sponsorship on the first page of Google with Google Pay-Per-Click AdWords.</h3>
 <strong>PPC</strong>
 How does it work?
 <ul style="margin-top: -10px;">